The Dark Pictures Anthology

-The Dark Pictures Anthology is an anthology series of interactive drama and survival horror video games developed by Supermassive Games and published by Bandai Namco Entertainment.
-The anthology is to consist of eight games, with each game inspired by a different horror genre.
+The Dark Pictures Anthology is an anthology series of interactive drama and survival horror video games developed and published by Supermassive Games (first four games published by Bandai Namco Entertainment).
+The anthology is planned to consist of eight games, with each game inspired by a different horror genre.
 Each game features five main characters whose survival depends on the choices made by the player.
 While each character only appears in one game, face models are often reused in other games, except those of the leading actors.
-The games use a third-person perspective and the ability to choose from various dialogue options.
+The games use a third-person perspective and the ability to choose from various dialogue options and courses of action.

-The series premiered with Man of Medan in 2019, which is followed by Little Hope (2020), House of Ashes (2021), The Devil in Me (2022), and the upcoming Directive 8020.
-A spin-off video game, The Dark Pictures: Switchback VR, was released by Supermassive Games for the PlayStation VR2 on 16 March 2023.
+The series began with Man of Medan (2019), which is followed by Little Hope (2020), House of Ashes (2021), and The Devil in Me (2022).
+The upcoming Directive 8020 will release in 2026.
+The series was initially broken down into seasons, but Supermassive moved away from the concept leading up to the release of Directive 8020.
+A spin-off video game, Switchback VR, was released by Supermassive Games for the PlayStation VR2 on 16 March 2023.

 Games

-The series is planned to consist of eight games, of which four have been released; Man of Medan (2019), Little Hope (2020), House of Ashes (2021), and the season one finale, The Devil in Me (2022).
+The series is planned to consist of eight games, of which four have been released; Man of Medan (2019), Little Hope (2020), House of Ashes (2021), and The Devil in Me (2022).
 The initial plan was for a game to release every six months.
 A spin-off game title Switchback VR (2023) was released for PlayStation VR2.
-The upcoming Directive 8020 is set to be the season two premiere.
+The upcoming Directive 8020 is set to release in the first half of 2026.
+The series was initially broken down into seasons, but Supermassive moved away from the concept leading up to the release of Directive 8020, which was originally going to be the second season premiere.